NutriBench

 ABOUT THE EVALUATION

-We benchmark seven state-of-the-art LLMs on the task of carbohydrate estimation with NutriBench.
+We benchmark twelve state-of-the-art LLMs on the task of carbohydrate estimation with NutriBench.

 • Baseline instructional prompting